wiamadnan/RLHF/README.md

 - **Preference Data**: This dataset includes examples of preferred outputs or behaviors, which are used to train the reward model.
 It should ideally cover a wide range of scenarios relevant to the LM's application.
 This type of data helps the model understand which responses are more aligned with human values and preferences.

-- **Prompt Data**: These are inputs used to generate outputs from the LM during the fine-tuning process using reward model.
+- **Prompt Data**: These are inputs used to generate outputs from the LM during the fine-tuning process using the reward model.
 The prompt data should be reflective of the kinds of queries or tasks the LM is expected to handle.

 ### Chosen Preference Dataset